park-holidays-uk/pagebuilder/README.md

 ## Known Issues

-* When text blocks are emptied, after text is re-entered, the text or the block is duplicated.
+* When text blocks are emptied, after text is re-entered or pasted in, the text or the block is duplicated.
 * Sometimes when canvas is loaded, some content or blocks are missing (although the content is in DB).
 Refreshing page seems to restore them.
 * Dragging blocks into the canvas (BODY) causes the block to be appear duplicated, but it is only vision ghosting.
 * Some blocks are randomly unable to be dropped into droppable components (elements).